flicstar/flicstar.github.io/_posts/2016-02-19-creative-problem-solving-for-tech-writers.md

 title: "Creative problem solving for tech writers"
 summary: Creativity begets creativity.
 Try Zentangle!
 date: "2016-02-19"
-categories:
-  - "creativity"
 tags: [ writing, creativity ]
-image: /assets/images/seasonofdocs_logo.png
+image: /assets/images/zentangle.jpg
-featured_image_thumbnail:
+featured_image_thumbnail: /assets/images/zentangle.jpg
-featured_image:
+featured_image: /assets/images/zentangle.jpg
 ---

 How much problem solving do you do in your role as a tech writer?
 I used to do quite a lot.
 The company I was working at had a start-up mentality and culture.
 New ideas were encouraged and we usually had little to no budget.